andyl/BAMRU-Private/notes/devlog.md

 - [ ] test paging on BAMRU.info
 - [ ] redirect DNS bamru.net to bamru.info
+- [ ] provision SSL certs for the new BAMRU.net

+- [ ] transfer BAMRU.net to the new BAMRU registrar account

+- [ ] create an operations guide (Craig/Kevin)
+- [ ] train Craig and/or Kevin on system operations

 - [ ] delete old BAMRU.net machine
 - [ ] shutdown local backup scripts